serokell/blog-posts/Alex and Happy Part 2/article.md

 ### Abstract syntax trees

-An abstract syntax tree (AST) describes the exact structure of the expressions we're parsing.
 Before we continue parsing further, we should either define the AST in a new file and import it in our parser or define it at the trailer of the Happy file.
 We will keep the AST in `Parser.y` for simplicity.